eriksvedang/eriksvedang.github.io/_posts/2024-09-06-shodan-before-forty.md

 understanding of the game is.

 So the rank starts at 30 and goes downwards, but what happens when you reach 1 kyu, you might ask?
-At that point the ranking scale switches to something called 'dan' and start counting up instead.
+At that point the rank switches to the "dan" scale and start counting upwards instead.
 So someone that is one stone stronger than 1 kyu is 1 dan, then 2 dan, 3 dan, and so on all the way up to 9 dan.
 Having the rank 1 dan is also called *shodan*, which translates to something like "first rank".
-This is quite an interesting name, because without any context it kind of sounds like the rank you'd start with, as a beginner.
+This is quite an interesting name, because without any context, it kind of sounds like the rank you'd start with, as a beginner.
 In other words, it isn't until you've reached dan level that you actually start playing the game *for real*.

 Now, I'm not entirely sure about this sentiment.
-A good game is ideally fun even when you're not that experienced, and Go is a very good game indeed.
+A good game is ideally fun even when you're not *that* experienced, and Go is a very good game indeed.
+A lot of its beauty is there for you to experience after just a few games, and with some guidance even professional games can be thoroughly enjoyed, even though most of their depth lies hidden to an amateur.
 Still, there's a common conception among players that you want to reach 1 dan at some point.
-At the very least it's a good goal to have, something to strive for.
+At the very least it's a useful and obvious goal to have, something to strive for.

 How long does it take to reach shodan?
-That is a hard question to answer, some people achieve it within a year after they start playing.
-Others, like me, haven't reached it yet.
+That is a hard question to answer – some people achieve it within a year after they start playing.
+Others, like me, never quite get there.
 A few years ago this started to bother me properly.
 I realized that I have played a game (that I love) for about two decades, and I was still a "n00b"..!

 I decided to give myself a deadline; I wanted to reach shodan before I turned 40.
 This felt like a realistic goal.
 At the time I was maybe 5 kyu and felt that I was improving, although slowly.
-I tried to practice more, but life has a way of getting in ones way.
-I started to feel anxious about playing, the fear of losing was strong.
-At some point I decided that the key to improving is to play a lot more games.
-A problem with Go is that a game can be quite long.
+I knew that the key to improving is to play a lot of games.
+Unfortunately, a single game of Go can be quite long and my spare time is severely limited.
 To get more plays in I started to play quick games online.
-This was a terrible idea, I ran out of thinking time a lot and the stress made me play really badly.
-I started losing against people with much lower ranks, which made my own rank decrease rapidly.
+This was a terrible idea – I ran out of thinking time a lot and the stress made me play really badly.
+I started losing against people with much lower ranks, which made my own rank plummet.
 It was not a great feeling.

+*Breathe, it's just a game.*

+I wanted to write this article to motivate myself.
+In two years I'll be reminded of it, and we'll see if I managed to reach my goal.